 The Trustee has delegated the responsibility for the management of investments to an Investment Committee, which is supported by professional inhouse staff and external investment managers and advisors.
 The Trustee sets the investment strategy for the Scheme after taking advice from the Scheme's Investment Advisor.
-The Trustee has put in place investment mandates with its investment managers which implement this strategy.
+The Trustee has put in place investment managers which implement this strategy.